smallstack/js2fr/README.md

-# Json Schema to Firestore Rules Generator (js2fr)
+# JS2FR - JSON Schema to Firestore Rules Generator

 This project is a fork of https://github.com/pheekus/svarog.
 The original project is no longer maintained.
 This fork is an attempt to keep the project alive and add new features.